kiranbhusalusha-bit/study-buddies/README.md

 ---

 ## III.
 Messaging System

-### Features
 - Messages can be sent between users
 - Messages are stored in the database
 - Supports communication between study partners

 ### User Story Link
 > "I want to send messages as a student in order to communicate and set up study sessions."

-### Importance
-Facilitates user connection and collaboration.
+### Importance: Facilitates user connection and collaboration.

 ---

 ## IV.
 Matching and Filtering System

-### Features
 - Listings can be filtered by tags and categories
 - Helps users locate suitable study partners